 - Solve a problem

-- If you use humor, then find a place where it is appropriate.
+- Do you use humor?
+Then find a place where it is appropriate.

-- If you are a storyteller, add a human-interest side.
+- Are you are a storyteller?
+Then add a human-interest side.

-- If you qualify as an expert in the topic, let the readers know why you are credible.
+- Are you an expert on the topic?
+Then let the readers know why you are credible.

 Formatting Information: Easy to Read and Find

-Learn the rules of paragraphs and white space, which describes blank lines or spaces between words, letter, and lines of type or paragraphs.
+Learn the rules of paragraphs and white space, which describes blank lines or spaces between words, letter, and lines of type or sections.